07763 684249 If no answer

 We are the Campaign Against Living Miserably (CALM) and we’re leading a movement against suicide, the single biggest killer of men under the age of 45 in the UK.
 Anyone can hit crisis point.
 We run a free and confidential helpline and webchat – 7 hours a day, 7 days a week for anyone who needs to talk about life’s problems.
 We support those bereaved by suicide, through the Support After Suicide Partnership (SASP).

-ISSA Wales supports the social, emotional and spiritual wellbeing of BME and Muslim communities in Wales by using a culturally sensitive person centred approach that empowers our service users and challenges barriers and stigma that remain within society.
+ISSA Wales supports the social, emotional and spiritual well-being of BME and Muslim communities in Wales by using a culturally sensitive person centered approach that empowers our service users and challenges barriers and stigma that remain within society.

 The Living Life to the Full course is a life skills course that aims to provide access to high quality, practical and user-friendly training in life skills.

 We support people with learning disabilities, autism and mental health needs.
 We work across London and the South-East.
 You can see our services on our interactive map.

 For information on a range of topics, and help and support near you, contact Mind on 0300 123 3393 between Monday – Friday, 9am-6pm.

 For a free, confidential service run by Muslims, contact 0808 808 2008 (free).
 Open 4pm to Midnight (weekdays) and 12pm-Midnight (weekends).
 Email: firstname.lastname@example.org